How to Scorpion-Proof Your House & Other Arachnids Found in Belize

 This is super cool and extremely unusual tarantula behavior

-The Mexican Redrump Tarantula has a unique behavior where they often form concentrations, or colonies, in specific areas under favorable conditions.
-This behavior is relatively unusual for tarantulas, which are typically solitary and is thought to occur because of certain environmental and social factors.
+The Mexican Redrump Tarantula has a unique behavior where they often forms concentrations, or colonies, in specific areas under favorable conditions.
+This behavior is relatively unusual for tarantulas, which are typically solitary.

 While these findings indicate a certain density pattern for the tarantulas in natural settings, exact numbers per square kilometre are harder to determine due to the species’ mobility and environmental adaptability.
 The clustering behavior might relate to optimal resource use and protection from predators, but the population density can fluctuate with the habitat’s stability and available shelter, particularly in flood-prone zones – source American Arachnological Society

-This means if see Redrump tarantulas around your house you likely have tons of them around your house.
+This means if you see Redrump tarantulas around your house, you likely have tons of them around your house.

 It’s very common to see Redrump tarantulas wandering during the day